imihalcea/spyke-dramatiq/readme.md

 The main benefits of this approach are:

-- We can easily scale the pipeline by adding more workers
+- we can easily scale the pipeline by adding more workers
-- We can easily update the pipeline by updating the docker image
+- we can easily update the pipeline by updating the docker image

 The pipeline chains the following dummy tasks:

     - double: receives a number and returns the double of it
     - square: receives a number and returns the square of it